 New to Prescription Hope?

-Home » Blog & News » How Does a Glucose Sensor Work?
+Home » Diabetes » How Does a Glucose Sensor Work?
 Brands, Costs, Differences

 A continuous glucose monitor (CGM) may also be called a glucose sensor.
 A glucose sensor can prove to be beneficial for those looking to lower their A1c and gain better control over their blood sugar levels.
 However, understanding how a glucose sensor works will give us a better understanding of how to use them properly.